andresgbecerra/co-induction-anguar/Interview/Angular.md

 # Service
+  - Angular services are singleton objects which get instantiated only once during the lifetime of an application.
+  - They contain methods that maintain data throughout the life of an application, i.e. data does not get refreshed and is available all the time.
+  - The main objective of a service is to organize and share business logic, models, or data and functions with different components of an Angular application.
   - In Angular, a class with the @Injectable() decorator that encapsulates non-UI logic and code that can be reused across an application.
   - Angular distinguishes components from services to increase modularity and reusability.
   - Service is a broad category encompassing any value, function, or feature that an application needs.